Rudge, Shropshire

-Rudge is a settlement and civil parish about 6 miles east of Bridgnorth, in the Shropshire district, in the ceremonial county of Shropshire, England.
+Rudge is a settlement and civil parish about 6 miles east of Bridgnorth, in the ceremonial county of Shropshire, England.
 In 2001 the parish had a population of 98.
 The parish touches those of Claverley and Worfield within Shropshire and Pattingham and Patshull and Trysull and Seisdon in Staffordshire.
 Rudge shares a parish council with Worfield.

 Landmarks

 There are 4 listed buildings in Rudge.
-Rudge Hall, with a medieval core, was a seat of the Talbot and Wright-Boycott families.
+Rudge Hall, with a medieval core, was a seat of the Talbot and Wight-Boycott families.
 The estate was purchased in 1921 by William Wilson, a Wolverhampton brewer, and reconstructed with an elegant neo-Queen Anne facade in the 1930s to the designs of James A. Swann, in brick with stone dressings, sash windows and a loggia.
 An 18th-century cattle pound is nearby.